RidaNaz/TypeScript/12_callbackChaining/README.md

 #### Explanation:

-- async Function: Allows using await to pause execution until promises resolve.
+- async Function: Allows using `await` to pause execution until promises resolve.
 - await: Retrieves results from promises sequentially.
-- Error Handling: Managed with try...catch.
+- Error Handling: Managed with `try...catch`.

 ### Summary
 - Callback Chaining: Sequential execution of asynchronous operations.
-- Promises: Use .then and .catch to chain operations.
+- Promises: Use `.then` and `.catch` to chain operations.
 - Async/Await: Synchronous-like syntax for handling promises, improving readability.